M-Alnuaimi/Line-Following-Robot-CSBP476-project-Group-5-/README.md

 ## How to Run

 1. Connect the robot to your computer via USB.
-2. Upload `main.ino` to the Arduino Uno using the Arduino IDE.
+2. Upload `Phase2_Track.ino` to the Arduino Uno using the Arduino IDE.
 3. Place the robot on a black-line track.
 4. Turn on the power and observe the robot follow the track autonomously.